 Label and mark

 - Mark the positions of the temperature settings you use most frequently on your stove and oven controls, as well as the "on" and "off" positions.
-Some appliances have extra-large, high-contrast markings and indicators.

 - In the kitchen and bathroom, mark the settings for the faucets that provide the right water temperature.
 To prevent overfilling a sink or bathtub, mark the water level you want with a strip of waterproof tape or a waterproof marker.